dogweather/forkful/content/en/c-sharp/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?
-Getting the current date in C# involves fetching the current date and time details from the system.
-Programmers often need to access this information for logging, timestamping operations, or scheduling tasks within applications, ensuring that actions are timed accurately and data is marked with precise timestamps.

 ## How to:
 C# provides a straightforward way to get the current date using the `DateTime` class which is part of the .NET Framework's System namespace.
 The example below demonstrates how to get the current date, and optionally, the time.